-i.
-Storm Sewer Outfall Pipe Mapping - Highway Agencies shall divide the Highway Agency's small MS4 into four (4) segments for the purposes of implementing outfall mapping.
-A diagram of the Highway Agency's small MS4 indicating the four (4) segments shall be part of the Highway Agency's SPPP.
-Highway Agencies shall map the location of the end of all small MS4 outfall pipes in accordance with the minimum standard and in accordance with the following schedule:

-At a minimum, outfall pipes located within the 1st segment shall be mapped within 24 months from the effective date of permit authorization (EDPA); outfall pipes located within the 2nd segment shall be mapped within 36 months from the EDPA; outfall pipes located within the 3rd segment shall be mapped within 48 months from the EDPA; and all small MS4 outfall pipes shall be mapped on or before 60 months from EDPA.

-- ii.
-Prohibiting Illicit Connections Within 12 months from the effective date of permit authorization, Highway Agencies shall effectively prohibit through an appropriate regulatory mechanism, illicit connections in accordance with the minimum standard. - iii.
-Illicit Connection Elimination Program Within 12 months from the effective date of permit authorization, Highway Agencies shall develop a program to detect and eliminate illicit connections in accordance with the minimum standard.
+- i.
+Storm Sewer Outfall Pipe Mapping Highway Agencies shall divide the Highway Agency's small MS4 into two (2) sectors for the purposes of outfall mapping.
+A diagram of the Highway Agency showing the two (2) sectors shall be part of the Highway Agency's SPPP.
+Highway Agencies shall map the location of the end of small MS4 outfall pipes in one sector 36 months from the EDPA; and map the location of the end of all small MS4 outfall pipes on or before 60 months from the EDPA. - ii.
+Prohibiting Illicit Connections Within 18 months from the effective date of permit authorization, Highway Agencies shall effectively prohibit through an appropriate regulatory mechanism, illicit connections in accordance with the minimum standard. - iii.
+Illicit Connection Elimination Program Within 18 months from the effective date of permit authorization, Highway Agencies shall have developed and begun implementing a program to detect and eliminate illicit connections in accordance with the minimum standard.
 Highway Agencies shall perform an initial physical inspection of all outfall pipes using the Department's Illicit Connection Inspection Report form within 60 months from the EDPA.